wxMaxima-developers/wxmaxima/Compiling.md

  * And if there are no manual files wxMaxima will redirect the system's web browser to an online version of the manual, instead.

+### Troubleshooting

+If you have problems when compiling wxMaxima, maybe a look in the configurations for various CI-Systems (`.appveyor.yml` and files in `.github/workflows/`) may be helpful to see, how wxMaxima is compiled on these systems.